 Reason 1.
 They are waiting for peak market to come back.

-One of the reasons why people hold onto a property too long in Rhode Island, & SE is that they are waiting for the prices of the real estate market to double, or triple!
+One of the reasons why people hold onto a property too long in Rhode Island, RI is that they are waiting for the prices of the real estate market to double, or triple!
 The real estate bubble of 2004-2005 is not bound to happen again any time soon.
 Some real estate owners are watching the market regularly and aren’t seeing the huge price increase they were hoping for.
 They watch it increase for a few years, then it corrects itself and goes back to where they bought it.
 They have a plan to make a certain percentage on their investment, but taking into account the annual taxes and the original investment, it is starting to become more money invested than they will ever see come back through a sale without the real estate peak market.

 Reason 2.
 They inherited it from family